Customer Journals

 Reverse

-Opens a previously posted batch for editing or deletion (available only for posted batches).
+Reopens a posted batch for correction or deletion

 Import